Cuckoo's Nest (nightclub): Downfall

 This ultimately led to an incident in the parking lot on the night of January 30, 1981, when an infamous punk and club regular named Pat Brown attempted to run over two police officers with his car.
 According to an eyewitness account of Casey Royer, Brown was driving through the parking lot with a group of friends while he had a beer in his hand, looking for a place to park.
 He was stopped by a man dressed as a cowboy, who approached the car, quickly told Pat that he was a cop, and reached inside the car to presumably put it in park.
 Pat punched the gas and took off, with the undercover officer hanging onto the car.
 An on-duty officer was catapulted over the hood of the car, who had come to backup the other officer, who some say Pat intentionally swerved to hit.
 The undercover officer was dragged several hundred feet before letting go and firing three shots into Brown's car, which had upwards of two passengers in it.
-He then ripped out of the parking lot and sped up Plancentia Avenue with no headlights on.
+He then ripped out of the parking lot and sped up Placentia Avenue with no headlights on.
 No one was seriously injured, although both officers were taken to the hospital.
 Brown was pulled over a few blocks away for his headlights not being on, but was quickly arrested for attempted murder, after he was beaten severely by the police.
 Soon after the incident, the Costa Mesa city council revoked the entertainment permit for the Cuckoo's Nest.
 Roach took the matter to court, claiming that the city had violated the constitutional rights of free speech and liberty for both himself and the punks.
 In March 1981, an Orange County Superior Court judge ruled in favor of the city, and rejected the allegations that the city had at any point been unjustly fair in its decision.
 However, less than a month later the California Supreme Court overturned the lower court's ruling, and The Nest was allowed to reinstate live music, much to the disapproval of the city.
 In total, Roach had been fighting the city for nine months to ensure that the basic freedoms of himself and his customers couldn't be trampled, with no help from anyone.